• It's not what you eat. It's what you eat and when you eat it.

 both every day.
 By itself, neither component works adequately.
 Unregulated

-phasal disorders are simply too powerful for a half-baked approach.
-On the other hand, a properly timed diet plus exercise
+phasal disorders are too powerful for a half-baked approach.
+On the other hand, the body responds to strong, chronobiological cues.
+A properly timed diet plus exercise

 every day.
 That is, the time of day (daypart) determines activity level and eating behavior.
-Proper timing of
+Timing of

 exercise and meals is essential.
 Without proper timing, good nutrition and exercise alone are ineffective.
 Sleep times

-and sleep duration must also adhere to the prescribed schedule.
+and sleep duration must also adhere to the schedule.
+No temporary fixes.
+The program is strategic and not tactical.
+For this reason, the Wakeup Diet forbids

 temporary "fixes," such as snacking to "increase the blood sugar."
 The cost of temporary "fixes" is sleep or cataplexy